DND: Boosting Large Language Models with Dynamic Nested Depth: Abstract

 \section{Abstract}

 We introduce Dynamic Nested Depth (DND), a novel method that improves performance for off-the-shelf LLMs by selecting critical tokens to reprocess in a nested depth manner.
 Specifically, at the end of the given transformer layer, DND identifies more critical tokens with a router and feeds them back for an extra round of processing, effectively ``reviewing" difficult tokens while avoiding redundant computation for easier ones.
 The dynamic selection mechanism is tailored for precise control via two novel strategies: a router controlling loss to enhance token selection distinguishability, and a threshold control scheme to ensure selection stability.
 We demonstrate the effectiveness of DND by directly integrating it into pre-trained dense and MoE models during a post-training phase.
-On diverse benchmarks, this approach boosts the performances of the dense Qwen3-1.7B by 1.88\% and the MoE Qwen3-30B-A3B by 0.87\%, all with a minimal parameter and computing increase.
+On diverse benchmarks, DND boosts the performances of the dense Qwen3-1.7B, {Llama3.2-1B, and Gemma3-1B} by 1.88\%, {2.61\%, and 2.50\%} and the MoE Qwen3-30B-A3B by 0.87\%, all with a minimal parameter and computing increase.